aurigma/DesignAtomsSamples/README.md

 - **index.html** - a startup page, contains links to the sample apps.
 - **Global.asax.cs** - contains a code which adds endpoints from the Aurigma.DesignAtoms module to your project.
 If you integrate Design Atoms to your own ASP.NET application, you need to copy the code from `Application_Start` to your project.
 See the comment in the code for more details.

 The most important code is located in subfolders of the **samples** folder.
 These folders may contain its own readme files with more instructions on how it works.
+So far the following samples are available.

+### demo

+A kind of a quick start demo.
+Here you can see an example how to work with front end library and CanvasViewer control.
+The following features are demonstrated:

+- Constructing a design on a client side
+- Changing color of all items
+- Changing font settings of a currently selected item
+- Reading item properties of a currently selected item

+### backend

+An example how to use back end and front end libraries together.
+It demonstrates the following features:

+- Constructing a design on a server side
+- Sending the design from a server to a client and backward
+- Rendering a design as JPEG and PDF on the server

 ## Questions?